How to Paraphrase | Step-by-Step Guide & Examples

 However, paraphrasing is not plagiarism if you correctly reference the source.
-This means including an in-text citation and a full reference, formatted according to your required citation style (e.g. Harvard, Vancouver).
+This means including an in-text referencing and a full reference, formatted according to your required citation style (e.g., Harvard, Vancouver).

 As well as referencing your source, make sure that any paraphrased text is completely rewritten in your own words.

 - What’s the difference between plagiarism and paraphrasing?

 - Paraphrasing is plagiarism if you don’t properly credit the original author.

 - Paraphrasing is plagiarism if your text is too close to the original wording (even if you cite the source).
 If you directly copy a sentence or phrase, you should quote it instead.

 - Paraphrasing is not plagiarism if you put the author’s ideas completely into your own words and properly reference the source.

 - When should I quote instead of paraphrasing?